Arizona’s Criminal Speed Laws

-Yes, but it’s in the discretion of the Judge.
-Those facing criminal speeding are eligible to attend Defensive Driving School pursuant to A.R.S. §28-3392(A)(2); however, the Judge must be convinced that it’s appropriate with such a high allegation of speed.
-An attorney can be very helpful in writing a custom motion and making oral argument to the Court for defensive driving.
+Yes, but it’s solely in the judge’s discretion.
+Those facing a criminal speeding charge are eligible to attend Defensive Driving School pursuant to A.R.S. §28-3392(A)(2); however, the judge must be convinced it’s appropriate in your case.
+An attorney can be helpful in writing a custom motion and making oral arguments for defensive driving.

 Am I eligible for Defensive Driving School?

-To be eligible, you must not have completed Arizona’s Defensive Driving School within the last two years.
+Yes, so long as you haven’t completed Arizona’s Defensive Driving School within the prior year of the incident date.
 In addition, you’re not eligible if you hold a commercial driver’s license.

-What’s the benefits of attending Defensive Driving School in a Criminal Speeding Case?
+What’s the benefit of attending Defensive Driving School in a Criminal Speeding Case?

 Once dismissed, it’s as if it never happened: no points, no increased insurance, and no criminal conviction on your record.
-In other word, there’s no penalty or consequence other than taking the time and money to attend defensive driving.
+In other word, there’s no penalty or consequence other than taking the time and money to attend defensive driving school.

 Keep in mind though, defensive driving is 100% discretionary.
 You, or your attorney, must convince the judge to grant defensive driving.
-Having an attorney file a custom written motion and argue your case gives you the best odds at Defensive Driving.
+Having an attorney file a custom written memorandum and argue your case gives you the best odds at driving school.

 Do I still get points on my MVD record if I attend Defensive Driving?

 No. When you complete defensive driving diversion, the charge is dismissed and there are no further consequences.
 The only consequence is you cannot take defensive driving again within a one year period.